PAL Recognizes Dedicated Volunteers during Fun Celebration

-More than 100 PAL volunteers and officers came together on June 18th for an exciting evening of food, fun and thanks at Dave and Buster’s.
-Volunteers dedicate hundreds of hours each year to support PAL’s mission through positive youth development programming.
-Without their help, many rucial programs would not exist.
+More than 80 PAL volunteers, support staff members, and officers came together on June 10th for an exciting evening of food, fun, and appreciation at South Philly’s new South Bowl.
+Volunteers and support staff dedicate hundreds of hours each year to enhance PAL’s mission through positive youth development programming.
+Without their help, many crucial programs would not exist.

 PAL thanks all volunteers and officers for their commitment to improving the lives of youth throughout the City.